centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 #### Introduction

-Information for connecting to databases are defined in the following two
+Information for connecting to databases is defined in the following two
 files:

 -   /etc/centreon-bi/cbis-profile.xml